ibm-cloud-docs/monitoring/iam_manage_events.md

 6. Select the service role **Manager**.
 7. Click **Assign**.

 ### Option 4.
-Grant permissions to a team in an instance
+Grant permissions to manage all teams in a Sysdig instance
 {: #admin_account_opt4}

+When you grant a user the **manager** role, the user gets permissions to manage all teams in a Sysdig instance.
+{: note}

-Complete the following steps to assign a user administrator role on one instance of the {{site.data.keyword.mon_full_notm}} service:
+Complete the following steps to assign a user administrator role to manage all teams in a Sydig instance:

 1. Select **Assign access to resources**.
 2. Select **{{site.data.keyword.mon_full_notm}}**.